viniciustmgs/Metaheuristics/README.md

  + Avarage result.
  + Standard deviation.

-In the end, the program shows a BoxPlot of the results as well.
+The program shows a BoxPlot of the results as well.

 ## Function 1: